PeiyiXiong/HW4/README.md

 PlayerController (Control) doesn't need to know about ScoreManager (View); it just sends events when something happens.

-You can change ScoreManager (View) without changing PlayerController (for example, by changing the font of the score text or swapping audio clips).
+You can change ScoreManager (View) without changing PlayerController, for example, by changing the font of the score text or swapping audio clips.

 #### 2. Singleton Pattern in ScoreManager: Consistent View Access
-The ScoreManager uses a Singleton pattern (lines 16-25) to ensure a single, globally accessible instance of the View layer:
+The ScoreManager uses a Singleton pattern to ensure a single, globally accessible instance of the View layer:

     void Awake()
     {